The industry that's building Australia

 Latest ABS figures indicate that the total value of building and construction work done over the year to June 2023 totalled $269.72 billion in value, an amount directly equivalent to 10.5 per cent of total GDP.

 Our industry packs its biggest punch when it comes to the provision of full-time employment and support for small business.

-There were 1.29 million people employed in the building and construction industry.
-About 86 per cent of these jobs were full-time in nature, a far higher proportion than in the rest of the economy.
+There were 1.35 million people employed in the building and construction industry.
+This represents a 9.4 per cent share of all jobs across the economy.
+Over the previous 12 months, total construction employment grew by 4.1 per cent.
+About 85.3 per cent of these jobs were full-time in nature, a far higher proportion than in the rest of the economy.
 This means that construction has consistently been the economy’s largest provider of full-time jobs over many decades.
-During November 2022, there were 1.12 million full-time jobs in the construction industry – more than every sector of the economy outside of health and social services.

 During the 2021-22 financial year